Connecticut Criminal Court Records

 Understanding the Connecticut Criminal Court System

 The Connecticut state court system consists of a Supreme Court, an Appellate Court, Superior Courts, and Probate Courts.
 The Superior Courts are further divided into Criminal, Civil and Family Divisions.
-The state of Connecticut judicial branch is explained in detail as follows:
+There’s also one Federal district court located in the state with branch offices in three cities and handles all federal crimes in Connecticut The state of Connecticut judicial branch is explained in detail as follows:

 The Supreme court hears appeals from cases either already heard in the appellate court or transferred directly from the superior courts.
 It consists of 7 justices who sit in panels of 5 when hearing appeals.
 However, the chief justice may instruct the court to sit as a panel of 7 when hearing important cases.
 The Supreme Court also exercises exclusive jurisdiction in certain matters which are determined by the state’s constitution.
 This includes, but is not limited, to cases involving the death penalty.
 The Connecticut State Supreme Court reaches its decisions by reviewing the procedures and decisions of the lesser courts.
 During this court’s proceedings, no new witness testimony is introduced, however arguments from lawyers for each party are heard, after which the case is taken under advisement and a judgment issued within a few months by the court.
 The Supreme Court is the state’s highest court and the chief justice is the head of the state of Connecticut judicial branch.

 The Connecticut Appellate Court consists of 9 justices who generally sit in panels of 3 and hear appeals from superior courts with the aim of determining if errors of law may have been committed.
 Similar to the supreme court, no new testimony is introduced during this court’s proceedings and decisions are reached by reviewing the briefs, records and oral arguments presented by lawyers for both parties.